v8/v8.dev/src/docs/torque.md

 #### Transient types

 In V8, heap objects can change layout at runtime.
-To express object layouts that are subject to change or other temporary assumptions in the type system, Torque supports the concept of a "transient type".
+To express object layouts that are subject to change or other temporary assumptions in the type system, Torque supports the concept of a “transient type”.
 When declaring an abstract type, adding the keyword `transient` marks it as a transient type.

 ```torque
 // A HeapObject with a JSArray map, and either fast packed elements, or fast